 In the heart of breathtaking Paradise Island adjacent to Nassau, Bahamas, a very rare residential opportunity will soon be available.
 Opportunities like this are extremely limited on this 685 acre island paradise.
 Read More »

-According to the Mortgage Bankers Association's (MBA) Weekly Mortgage Applications Survey for the week ending March 10, 2017, mortgage applications increased 3.1 percent from one week earlier.
+According to the Mortgage Bankers Association's Weekly Mortgage Applications Survey for the week ending June 16, 2017, mortgage applications in the U.S. increased 0.6 percent from one week earlier.

 More than 33,830 rooms in 199 hotel projects are under contract in the Caribbean and Mexico.
 The total represents a 4.4% increase in rooms under contract compared with January 2016.